-Virtually all American homes have some kind of water heater device, and this is in large part because humans have become quite reliant on hot water; it’s used for bathing, dish cleaning, hand washing, laundry, and many other purposes, and many critical functions of everyday home life could not be carried out easily without hot water.
+Virtually all American homes have some kind of water heater, whether it is an electric water heater or a gas water heater.
+This is in large part because humans have become quite reliant on hot water; it’s used for bathing, dish cleaning, hand washing, laundry, and many other purposes.
+Many critical functions of everyday home life could not be carried out easily without hot water.

 But knowing when a water heater is about to malfunction is not always easy to spot.
 In fact, sometimes professional assistance is required to handle hard-to-detect problems.
-There are, however, several key signs which indicate when a system is about to fail, and these signs can be discerned even by people who don’t possess a thorough knowledge of how a water heater works.
+There are, however, several key signs which indicate when an electric water heater or gas water heater is about to fail, and these signs can be discerned even by people who don’t possess a thorough knowledge of how a water heater works.

+By regular inspection and observation, you can have a good idea of how well your water heater is functioning.
 If you want to know the observable signs which indicate when a water heater is about to malfunction, read on!

 Showers and sinks utilize different mechanisms to gauge water temperature, but in most cases, these mechanisms are easy to understand.
 Most American showers use a dial system to control water temperature, and typically there are two settings: hot and cold.
 Most showers don’t require you to turn the dial far into the “hot” region to receive a comfortable amount of hot water, so if you’re finding this is not the case with your shower, there may be a problem with your water heater.